ophilon/linux-quiz/README.md

 * Talk about your preferred development/administration environment.
 (OS, Editor, Browsers, Tools etc.)
 * Tell me about the last major Linux project you finished.
 * Tell me about the biggest mistake you've made in [some recent time period] and how you would do it differently today.
 What did you learn from this experience?
-* Why we must choose you?
 * What function does DNS play on a network?
 * What is HTTP?
 * What is an HTTP proxy and how does it work?
 * Describe briefly how HTTPS works.
 * What is SMTP?
 Give the basic scenario of how a mail message is delivered via SMTP.
 * What is RAID?
 What is RAID0, RAID1, RAID5, RAID10?
-* What is a level 0 backup?
+* What is a full backup?
 What is an incremental backup?
 * Describe the general file system hierarchy of a Linux system.
 * Which difference have between public and private SSH key?
+* Who do you think is the greatest programmer ever and why?
+* When Micro$oft stopped fight Linux and start cooperate?
+* Which versions of WSL you know and had used?
+* What is the sign (R) and what is Copyleft?
+* What RFC stands for?
+* Do you have github account? if yes, what kind of projects you created?
+* Which operating system most popular now?
+* What is IANA stands for?
+What are assigned numbers used for?

 #### [[⬆]](#toc) <a name='simple'>Simple Linux Questions:</a>